abipalli/semioverse/README.md

 **Scenario Based Programming with Cards**

-Every Event is a card, a monad/perspective/point of view on a card-graph.
+Every Event is a card, a monad/perspective/point of view on a card-graph. **story.**

-**story**
+*(This is currently being pursued with FlowCards)*

 ---